Oort Cloud Ecology -- IV. Exchanging Asteroids: Inhibiting Oort Cloud formation in cluster environments

-Observationally, protoplanetary disks around Solar-mass stars typically have mass ratios in the range $M_{\rm disk}/M_*\approx(0.07-5)\times10^{-3}$ \citep{2013ApJ...771..129A, 2016ApJ...831..125P}.
-As such, the assumption that the Oort Cloud was formed in the cluster and is predominantly sourced by non-native asteroids would require disk masses at least eight times larger than those typically observed.
-When considering the sensitivity of Oort Cloud formation to cluster morphology \citep[see i.e,][]{2006Icar..184...59B, 2008Icar..196..274B}, this factor increases.
+Observationally, protoplanetary discs around Solar-mass stars typically have mass ratios in the range $M_{\rm disc}/M_*\approx(0.07-5)\times10^{-3}$ \citep{2013ApJ...771..129A, 2016ApJ...831..125P}.
+As such, the assumption that the Oort Cloud formed in the cluster and is predominantly sourced by non-native asteroids would require disc masses at least eight times larger than those typically observed.
+When considering the sensitivity of Oort Cloud formation to cluster morphology \citep[see e.g.][]{2006Icar..184...59B, 2008Icar..196..274B}, this factor increases.

 Encounters occur more frequently in denser clusters.
-While this increases the probability of asteroid capture, which predominantly occupy wide orbits, these same encounters will also strip the existing Oort Cloud population, with the net effect shown here being to hinder Oort Cloud formation \citep[see also,][]{2018MNRAS.473.5432H, 2021PSJ.....2...53N, 2022AsBio..22.1429A}.
-Moreover, the stronger tidal field of the cluster further hinders Oort Cloud formation since it more efficiently erodes the outer reservoir.
-This tendency is nicely illustrated in figures 10 and 11 of \citet{2006Icar..184...59B}.
-Consequently, the already stringent disk-mass requirement derived above becomes even harder to satisfy in dense birth environments, such as those expected for the Sun.
+While this increases the probability of asteroid capture, which predominantly occupy wide orbits, these same encounters also strip the existing Oort Cloud population, with the net effect being to hinder Oort Cloud formation \citep[see also][]{2018MNRAS.473.5432H, 2021PSJ.....2...53N, 2022AsBio..22.1429A}.
+Moreover, the stronger tidal field of the cluster further hinders Oort Cloud formation because it more efficiently erodes the outer reservoir.
+This tendency is illustrated in figures 10 and 11 of \citet{2006Icar..184...59B}.
+Consequently, the already stringent disc-mass requirement derived above becomes even more difficult to satisfy in dense birth environments, such as those expected for the Sun.